Shantou: Languages

-Most residents are linguistically Chaoshan Min.
-Chaoshan dialect is a variant of Min Nan (Hokkien-Taiwanese) spoken in the neighbouring Southern Fujian and Taiwan.
-There are also Hakka, popularly known as Half-Hakka (半山客), living mainly in Chaoyang District and Chaonan District, although they speak Chaoshan on a daily basis and practise Chaoshan culture.
+Most residents are linguistically Teochew people.
+Teochew is a variant of Southern Min (Hokkien-Taiwanese) spoken in the neighbouring Southern Fujian and Taiwan.
+There are also Hakka, popularly known as Half-Hakka (半山客), living mainly in Chaoyang District and Chaonan District, although they speak Teochew on a daily basis and practise Teochew culture.
 The Mandarin-medium education system, widely promoted throughout China, has made most people, especially younger generations, speak Mandarin fluently.
 Cantonese language TV and labor migrations to the Pearl River Delta has also made Cantonese widely spoken as a third language by the younger generations.

 Governmental statistics show that 2.16 million overseas Chinese have roots in Shantou, with significant populations of Teochew people residing in Thailand and Cambodia, which constitute a majority of Thai Chinese and a majority of Chinese Cambodians.
 This is demonstrated by the unusually high number of international direct flights between Bangkok and Shantou.
 In addition, there are at least two Teochew-speaking air hostesses on board each China Southern flight between Shantou and Bangkok.
 The Teochew presence, furthermore, is evident in Singapore and Malaysia; Johor Bahru, a coastal city situated at the latter's southernmost tip, is known as 'Little Swatow', due to the majority local Chinese populace is dominantly Teochew and as well as the second largest group of the local Chinese population in Singapore.